axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 * `INSTANCE_NAME`: Your node's name, which can be seen on the [stats page](https://stats.roninchain.com/).
 * `VALIDATOR_PRIVATE_KEY`: Your validator private key, without the `0x` prefix.
 * `NODE_IMAGE`: The version of your node's image, which can be found under [Latest image](/docs/node-operators/upgrade#latest-image).
-* `PASSWORD`: The password used to encrypt your private key.

-- `INSTANCE_NAME`: Your node name, will be visible on stats.roninchain.com

-- `VALIDATOR_PRIVATE_KEY`: Your validator private key, without the 0x prefix

-- `NODE_IMAGE`: Your node image version, find it under [latest image](/docs/node-operators/mainnet/latest-release#latest-image).

-- `PASSWORD`: Your strong password, this is used to encrypt your private key
+* `PASSWORD`: Your strong password, this is used to encrypt your private key

 6. (Optional) Download the snapshot to save the time: